 - Provide a Letter of Good Standing and a power of attorney form

-- Residents of Florida can apply through reciprocity through the Mutual Recognition Agreement, but they must pass the state portion of the exam and submit the above documentation
+- Florida residents can apply through reciprocity via the Mutual Recognition Agreement, but they must pass the state portion of the exam and submit the above documentation

 Utah